Binance Review

 The New CEO: A Regulator Running the Exchange

 Richard Teng replaced CZ in November 2023.
-His background is completely different from the typical crypto founder.
-Teng was CEO of the Financial Services Regulatory Authority at Abu Dhabi Global Market (ADGM) and previously held senior positions at the Monetary Authority of Singapore and Singapore Exchange.
+Teng was CEO of the Financial Services Regulatory Authority at Abu Dhabi Global Market.
+He also held senior roles at the Monetary Authority of Singapore and Singapore Exchange.

 | Country | Regulator | License Type |